austinhaas/scrim/README.md

 An Emacs package for Clojure REPL interaction.

-A major mode for connection to a Clojure REPL process in a buffer.
+A major mode for a Clojure REPL process in a buffer.

 A minor mode for buffers containing Clojure(Script) code.